-09 STUDENT SERVICES AND ACTIVITIES
+06 STUDENT SERVICES AND ACTIVITIES

-9.1.
-Available Services
+6.1.
+Campus Services and Facilities

-All AGDA students have access to a range of services, including advising, dining facilities, health services, IT support, prayer rooms and a student lounge.
+All AGDA students have access to a range of services, including dining facilities, health services, IT support, prayer rooms and a student lounge.
 Some services may be restricted or offered virtually during unavoidable circumstances.